kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-53: Treasury

-This secret chamber serves as the treasury for the ziggurat.
-Four large stone bins hold the bulk of the treasure collected from the pilgrims at areas 10-20 and 10-57.
-These bins contain 183 semi-precious stones (carnelian, citrine, onyx and sardonyx) worth 50 gp each, plus 3,971 ornamental gems (mostly azurites, malachites, moss agates, pieces of obsidian and tiger eyes) worth 10 gp each.
-Mixed in with this treasure are 17 pieces of amber (100 gp each), 11 pieces of coral (100 gp each), and 1 black opal (5,000 gp).
+* This secret chamber serves as the treasury for the ziggurat.
+	* 4 large stone bins hold offerings collected from the pilgrims at 10-20 and 10-57.
+		* 183 semi-precious stones (carnelian, citrine, onyx and sardonyx; 50 gp each)
+		* 3,971 ornamental gems (azurites, malachites, moss agates, pieces of obsidian and tiger eyes; 10 gp each).
+		* 17 pieces of amber (100 gp each), 11 pieces of coral (100 gp each), and 1 black opal (5,000 gp).

-A fifth stone bin holds more unusual goods, including the majority of Sir Mendacity’s equipment (for Sir Mendacity, see 7-81): her circlet of command and backpack of capacity (see new magic items); her key to SL10A-16, gothic armor, and sun lance (see new technological items); and her broadsword +2, +4 vs giants.
-The bin also holds a tome of clear thought, plus four scrolls: one with the spells enchant an item and guards and wards; a second with stone to flesh; a third scroll with power word, stun; and a fourth with mass charm.
-At the GM’s desire, the treasury may also contain any quest items appropriate to his/ her setting.
+	* A fifth stone bin holds more unusual goods.
+		* The majority of Sir Mendacity’s equipment (see 7-81): her circlet of command and backpack of capacity (new); her key to SL10A-16, gothic armor, and sun lance (tech); and her broadsword +2, +4 vs giants.
+		* A tome of clear thought
+		* 4 scrolls (enchant an item, guards and wards), (stone to flesh); (power word, stun); (mass charm).
+		* The treasury may also contain any quest items appropriate to the GM's setting.

-Secret Door (west): This door is easy to find (1 in 4) from this side.
-The key held by the heqeti leaders opens it (see 10-47 to 10-49).Secret Door (east): This door is easy to find (1 in 4) from this side.
-The key held by the heqeti leaders opens it (see 10-47 to 10-49).
+	* Secret Door (west, locked): easy to find (1 in 4) from this side.
+		* The key held by the heqeti leaders opens it (see 10-47 to 10-49).
+	* Secret Door (east, locked): easy to find (1 in 4) from this side.
+		* The key held by the heqeti leaders opens it (see 10-47 to 10-49).

 ### 10-54: Underearth Traders

-This chamber is rather spartan, with roughly carved walls and no decoration.
-A half-dozen smoky torches light the area, and two tripods of heating (see new magic items) stand in its center.
-The handful of traders allowed by the heqeti to enter the ziggurat area and conduct business are assigned to this chamber.
-Each trader is responsible for his/her own possessions and security; most sell goods out of their saddlebags and sleep atop the same.
-Currently three traders are present.
+* This chamber is rather spartan, with roughly carved walls and no decoration.
+	* Light comes from a half-dozen smoky torches and 2 tripods of heating (new) standing in the center.
+	* The traders allowed by the heqeti to enter the ziggurat area and conduct business, are assigned to this chamber (3 currently).
+		* Each trader is responsible for his/her own possessions and security; most sell goods out of their saddlebags and sleep atop the same.

 Chert Tillis
+* Personality

-Personality: Unctuous and servile in public, vicious and vindictive privately.
+	* Unctuous and servile in public, vicious and vindictive privately.
 Chert wears flowing black and yellow silken robes over his armor.

-Reputation and/or relations with Factions: He is well known and considered a reliable and relatively harmless occasional visitor.
+* Reputation and/or relations with Factions
+	* He is well known and considered a reliable and relatively harmless occasional visitor.
 He has only visited the heqeti within Arden Vul, but is aware of the varumani and kaliyani.
+* Secret?

-Secret?
-While naturally a spy, his demeanor renders him less suspicious in the eyes of the heqeti.
-He hopes to learn the location of the hidden derro city that is the home of Gest Felstapper (see SL9-79); he has encountered Gest in safe zones throughout the Underearth and would very much like to learn Gest’s routes.
-He has thoroughly scouted the great cavern (10-15) and knows most of the routines of the heqeti leaders.
-He considers it impossible and/or impractical for his people to attempt a raid on the heqeti.
-Available Liquid Wealth: Small lumps of gold worth a total of 2,300 gp; small silver cylinders worth a total of 3,500 sp; 319 ancient Archontean pennies (see Arden Vul items).
+	* While naturally a spy, his demeanor renders him less suspicious in the eyes of the heqeti.
+	* He hopes to learn the location of the hidden derro city that is the home of Gest Felstapper (see SL9-79); he has encountered Gest in safe zones throughout the Underearth and would very much like to learn Gest’s routes.
+	* He has thoroughly scouted the great cavern (10-15) and knows most of the routines of the heqeti leaders.
+	* He considers it impossible and/or impractical for his people to attempt a raid on the heqeti.
+* Available Liquid Wealth
+	* Small lumps of gold worth a total of 2,300 gp; small silver cylinders worth a total of 3,500 sp; 319 ancient Archontean pennies (see Arden Vul items).
+* Might Buy

-Might Buy: Specific information (layouts, maps) about Levels 7 and 9; magic items; exotic (that is, fresh) surface-world fruits and vegetables.
+	* Specific information (layouts, maps) about Levels 7 and 9; magic items; exotic (that is, fresh) surface-world fruits and vegetables.
+* Goods for Sale

-Goods for Sale: 100 lb of dried mushrooms (20 gp/lb), 10 steel picks, 20 daggers, 1 poisoned dagger, 5 2-lb lumps of arcanum, 3 potions of invisibility, a copy of Thorcin Poisons and their Cures (see Arden Vul books), maps to the Silent Sea, to Lissak-Tol, and to two other Underearth locations of the GM’s choosing.
+	* 100 lb of dried mushrooms (20 gp/lb), 10 steel picks, 20 daggers, 1 poisoned dagger, 5 2-lb lumps of arcanum, 3 potions of invisibility, a copy of Thorcin Poisons and their Cures (see Arden Vul books), maps to the Silent Sea, to Lissak-Tol, and to two other Underearth locations of the GM’s choosing.
+* Companions

-Companions: 2 duergar bodyguards, as 3rd-level fighters
+	* 2 duergar bodyguards, as 3rd-level fighters

 Chert Tillis, 5th/6th level duergar cleric/assassin: SZ S; AL LE; AC 3; MV 60’; HD 6; HP 28; #AT 1; Dmg 5-8 (war hammer +2), 2-5 (daggers).
 Abilities: STR 16, INT 11, WIS 16, DEX
 10, CON 10, CHA 13.
 Constant abilities: infravision.
 Special attacks: surprise on 3 in 6.
 Special defenses: surprised only 1 in 10; save versus magical attacks at +4; immune to paralysis and